2019 Jamia Millia Islamia attack: Protests

 Protests were held in solidarity with Jamia students in several major universities across the subcontinent, including IIM Ahmedabad, Banaras Hindu University, Dhaka University, and IIT Bombay.
 Over 400 scholars from US universities including Harvard, Yale, Columbia, Stanford, and Tufts issued a joint statement expressing solidarity with Jamia students.

+JNU Teachers Association, along with the Jamia Teachers Association, held a candle march at India Gate on the evening of 23 December in protest against the unethical action taken by the administration against the students of Jamia and the beating of students by entering the college campus.

+Popular personality and leaders like Shashi Tharoor, Medha Patkar, Tushar Gandhi, Kanhaiya Kumar, Umar Khalid, Najeeb Jung Arundhati Roy and Swara Bhaskar joined the student protest and address the students at gate no. 7 of Jamia Millia Islamia.

+Bollywood director and producer Anurag Kashyap also came to visit the protest site of Jamia and interact with students.
+In his speech at the protest site, he said that he was excited to see the students of this country still alive and making their mark for rights and freedom in a democratic manner.
+He also raised the slogan of 'Inquilab Zindabad'.

 Further violence

 A juvenile Hindu nationalist opened fire at a protest at the Jamia Millia Islamia, injuring one student.
 The event happened on the 72nd anniversary of the assassination of Mahatma Gandhi, also by a Hindu nationalist.
 He was arrested and charged with attempted murder.
 The man shouted slogans of "Jai Shri Ram" (Victory to Lord Rama) and "Delhi Police Zindabad" (Long live Delhi police).
 Before opening fire at the protestors, the attacker shouted "Kisko chahiye Azadi?
 Main Dunga Azadi" (Who wants freedom?
 I will give freedom).

-On 2 February 2020, late at night when people were protesting, two unidentified men fired shots near gate 5 of the University, the third attack in the area after 2nd attack during the Shaheen Bagh protest.
+On 2 February 2020, late at night when people were protesting, two unidentified men fired shots near gate 5 of the university, the third attack in the area after the second attack during the Shaheen Bagh protest.
 Though there was no casualty reported.

+Protest called off

+The Protests outside Jamia were called off by students in the initial weeks of the coronavirus outbreak and Delhi CM Arvind Kejriwal announced a lockdown as a precautionary measure to contain the coronavirus.